 Feedback is information given to a student that improves their learning.
 It can be about their learning, the learning activity or the student’s management of their learning.
 Feedback can be verbal, written or through tests or via digital means.
 It can come from the teacher, teaching assistant or other students.
 The feedback teachers provide for students should form the basis of planning for future learning.

-Feedback will vary with age and subject, teacher and between students.
-It should be as instant as possible and should be given on the most appropriate work or task in order to maximize impact.
+Feedback will vary with age, subject, teacher and between students.
+It should be as instant as possible and should be given on the most appropriate work or task in order to maximise impact.
 Feedback should be specific, motivational and direct students how to make progress.

-We don’t prescribe how often feedback is given – departments and teachers choose the ‘how’ and ‘when’ in order to maximize the impact of the feedback.
-We would like and expect our teachers to putting their energies into providing high quality learning experiences and feedback for our students every lesson.
+We don’t prescribe how often feedback is given – departments and teachers choose the ‘how’ and ‘when’ in order to maximise the impact of the feedback.
+We expect our teachers to put their energy into providing high quality learning experiences and feedback for our students every lesson.

 So what does good feedback look like?